The best, and worst, from the World Cup

 done, and he did pay the price with a red card, though try telling that to the seething

 support around Africa.
-Click here for the video clip
+Video clip

 2. Carlos Tevez's opener against Mexico in the round of 16, a goal so clearly offside